Rachel-W-env/Rachel-W-env/README.md

 I’m an master's student in Environmental Management at Duke University.
 I have bachelors degrees in Biology and Sustainability Studies.
-I’m currently working to learn and improve my data analysis skills in R-studio and GIS for my courses due to my concentration in Data Analytics and Modelling.
+I’m currently working to learn more about coding and improve my data analysis skills in R-studio and GIS.

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT9vHHxaG-7XQu1lIBaHvKsFsNRZbrddXM03w&s)